Upcycling Ocean Plastics

 Plastics recovered from the oceans are usually degraded, hard to segregate and often have absorbed a variety of contaminants.
 This makes it extremely hard to recycle.
 Undaunted by this challenge, a new breed of innovators has come up with end of life solutions to create value out of recovered Ocean plastics.

-This issue of your Ubuntoo digest introduces you to these changemakers.
-Just login to your Ubuntoo account or click the links below to view these solutions.
+Login to your Ubuntoo account or click the links below to view these solutions.

 Upcycling Ocean Plastics